natalieaflalo/Devops-Project/README.md

 6. Go to http://localhost:8090/ to Config jenkins

-7. go to http://localhost:8888/ to Config tomcat
+7. Go to http://localhost:8888/workspace/Devops-Project-Login-JSP/RegisterFirst.jsp to see tomcat application